anywhichway/array-set-ops/README.md

 Why not use generators instead of custom iterator interally?
 By sharing the code base we save size and ensure that idential algoritms are used.

 # Change History (Reverse Chronological Order)

+2023-05-08 v0.5.0 Exporting `createIterable` because parcel drops `.iterable` on methods.
+From a doc perspective this looks like it is a breaking change, but it is not since things did nto work as previously documented.

 2023-02-25 v0.4.7 Minor optimization to union.
 Activated unit test on `.cartesianProduct`.